POSYDON-code/POSYDON/docs/_source/getting-started/first-grids.rst

 Installation and Data Download
 ------------------------------

-First, make sure POSYDON has been installed on a conda environment.
+First, make sure POSYDON has been installed in a ``conda`` environment.
 If you have not yet completed this step, please take a look at our installation guide `here <installation-guide>`_.

 Additionally, POSYDON requires data to be downloaded from Zenodo.
 For our simple population, we will run 100 binaries at solar metallicity, so we only need the file with our grids at 1 Z☉.
 This file is 10 GB, so please make sure you have enough disk space available.
 If you have downloaded all of DR2, using the command ``get-posydon-data DR2``, then you should be good to go.
 If not, then for now, you only need to download the 1 Z☉ grids using the command: